Mavengence/Capstone-Project-Arvato-Bertelsmann/readme.md

 ### Prerequisites

-The following packes are used in this notebook:

 ```
-Give examples
+The dependencies to this project are stored in the file:
+   -environment.yml

+I use python version 3.7.4
 ```

 ### Installing